AshmitDasXD/eValidateMail/README.md

 # eValidateMail

-eValidateMail is a web project that confirm email addresses exist, are non-toxic, and are deliverable. eValidateMail highlights non-existent or undeliverable emails.
+eValidateMail is a web project that confirm email addresses exist, and are deliverable. eValidateMail highlights non-existent or undeliverable emails.

 ## Getting Started

-To use our email validator, open our eValidateMail website and put your email then click submit, it will show whether the email address exist, non-toxic, and are deliverable or not.
+To use our email validator, open our eValidateMail website and put the email then click submit, it will show whether the email address exist, and are deliverable or not.

 ### Screenshots for preview